pixelated-noise/bb-dialog/docs/API.md

       choice can be selected at the same time, `dialog` will ignore the toggled state of all but the first toggled item in the list.

-     By default, the values are assumed to be keywords, and the function returns a seq of keywords, but you can customize this behavior with optional keyword arguments:
+   By default, the values are assumed to be keywords, and the function returns a seq of keywords, but you can customize this behavior with optional keyword
+   arguments:
    - `:in-fn`: a function that will be applied to convert each key to a string for use by `dialog`
-   - `:out-fn`: a function that will be applied to each string option selected and returned by `dialog`, to convert it back into a
+   - `:out-fn`: a function that will be applied to each string option selected and returned by `dialog`, to convert it back into a Clojure value
-     Clojure value

-   Returns: keyword (or results of `out-fn`), or nil if the user selects cancel
+   Returns: keyword (or results of `out-fn`), or nil if the user selects cancel.

-## <a name="bb-dialog.core/treeview">`treeview`</a> [📃](https://github.com/pixelated-noise/bb-dialog/blob/main/src/bb_dialog/core.clj#L177-L234)
+## <a name="bb-dialog.core/treeview">`treeview`</a> [📃](https://github.com/pixelated-noise/bb-dialog/blob/main/src/bb_dialog/core.clj#L200-L257)
 <a name="bb-dialog.core/treeview"></a>
 ``` clojure